bhumit822/thinpic_flutter/README.md

 ### 1. Memory Management

-Always free the compressed buffer when you're done with it:
+Always free the compressed buffer when you're done with it to prevent memory leaks:

 ```dart
 final result = compressImage('/path/to/image.jpg', 80);